CatalystAUInf/Mahara/CONTRIBUTE.md

     Priority 0 under your leadership.
   * Wontfix items are considered out of scope for this project.
     Community members should seek to solve the problem in different ways.
-Often this will mean contribution to Moodle itself or a plugin that is external to this community.
+Often this will mean contribution to Mahara itself or a plugin that is external to this community.

 ## Community roles